Safety Around Power Lines

 Power Line Safety

 Any contact with a power line can result in serious injury or even death.
-Here are some tips for keeping yourself safe before you ever encounter a power line:
+Here are some tips to keep yourself safe:

-- Always look up when carrying a ladder: Use caution to avoid contacting an overhead line.
+- Always look up when carrying a ladder and use caution to avoid contacting an overhead line.
 Use fiberglass or wooden ladders instead of metal when working around overhead power lines.

-- Do not use utility poles to advertise: Never use power poles or utility lines to hang advertisements, signs, banners or decorations.
+- Never use power poles or utility lines to hang advertisements, signs, banners or decorations.

-- Play far away: Fly kites, model airplanes and/or toy drones away from overhead power lines in open, dry areas.
+- Fly kites, model airplanes and/or toy drones away from overhead power lines in open, dry areas.
 Avoid kites made with wire, metal or foil.

 Downed Power Lines